-107. [Action area: The JISC has agreed to explore with DFPs the establishment of a DFP forum, based on experience gained with the Designated National Authorities (DNA) Forum under the CDM.
-Such a forum could:

-- (a) Create a platform for DFPs to exchange views and experiences; - (b) Harmonize requirements between national approval processes and increase the transparency towards interested stakeholders; - (c) Provide a basis for capacity-building under both tracks.]
+- 108. Action area: The JISC has agreed to explore with DFPs the establishment of a DFP forum, based on experience gained with the Designated National Authorities (DNA) Forum under the CDM.
+Such a forum could: - (a) Create a platform for DFPs to exchange views and experiences; - (b) Harmonize requirements between national approval processes and increase the transparency towards interested stakeholders; - (c) Provide a basis for capacity-building under both tracks.

-E. Enhanced communications with other stakeholders
+D. Enhanced communication with other stakeholders

-108. The effectiveness of JI depends highly on the active and informed engagement of stakeholders in the mechanism.
+- 109. The effectiveness of JI depends highly on the active and informed engagement of stakeholders in the mechanism.
 Some delays in the development of JI projects to have been attributed to some extent to insufficient quality in project documents and the technical implementation of projects, as well as slow responsiveness in contract negotiations, data submissions, decision-making and communication.
-Such issues could be improved by promoting greater awareness and understanding of JI rules and more effective communication between project participants and AIEs.

-109. The JISC considers that it should make more use of formal communication channels to disseminate information on decisions taken, provide additional opportunities for dialogue and ensure means for stakeholders to give feedback.
-In addition to the greater use of JI workshops, round-table consultations and calls for public input, such channels could include holding meetings to communicate and further develop the DVM, as well as the establishment of working groups with stakeholders to develop proposals on topics of common interest.

-110. [Action area: The JISC requests the secretariat to enhance its outreach activities on JI through:

-- (a) Improving the structure and format of, and information on, the UNFCCC JI website; - (b) Publishing JI-related articles on relevant web-portals and organizing interviews with JISC members/alternates; - (c) Preparing responses to frequently asked questions about JI; - (d) Supporting capacity building activities and training by external organizations; - (e) Publishing information on JI "success stories"; - (f) Organizing JI-related events during important carbon market events; - (g) Developing and implementing a communications strategy.
+Such issues could be improved by promoting greater awareness and understanding of JI rules and more effective communication between project participants and AIEs. - 110.
+More generally, the JISC considers that it should undertake more targeted actions to make stakeholders and the wider policy-making community more aware of the characteristics and strengths of the JI mechanisms.
+Specific messages identified in this context include: - (a) The wide applicability of JI.
+With the development of projects in countries such as Finland, France, Germany, New Zealand, Spain and Sweden, JI is demonstrating its usefulness as a framework for channeling support towards projects in countries outside the earlier JI movers in Central and Eastern Europe.
+Germany has been particularly active in PoAs under JI and Denmark is also initiating a national JI programme; - (b) Assurance of real and additional emission reductions.
+The environmental integrity of JI is underscored by the requirement for verified emission reductions or removal enhancements to have taken place, over and above what would have happened in the absence of the project, before any ERUs are issued.
+As a result, the conversion of AAUs to ERUs is always on the basis of reductions in the host Party's emissions; - (c) Engagement of the private sector in mitigation effort.
+JI is a bottom-up mechanism in that it is primarily based on opportunities for private sector entities to engage in mitigation activities and use the mechanism to support investments in environmental projects. - 111.
+The JISC considers that it should make more use of formal communication channels to disseminate information on decisions taken, provide additional opportunities for dialogue and ensure means for stakeholders to give feedback.
+In addition to the greater use of JI workshops, round-table consultations and calls for public input, such channels could include holding meetings to communicate and further develop the DVM, as well as the establishment of working groups with stakeholders to develop proposals on topics of common interest. - 112.
+Action area: The JISC requests the secretariat to enhance its outreach activities on JI through: - (a) Developing and implementing a comprehensive communication strategy; - (b) Improving the structure and format of, and information on, the UNFCCC JI website; - (c) Publishing JI-related articles on relevant web-portals and organizing interviews with JISC members/alternates; - (d) Preparing responses to frequently asked questions about JI; - (e) Supporting capacity building activities and training by external organizations;